 Normally, FanDuel is right there with its DFS cousin, opening the same day that DraftKings does in almost every state in the country.
 In Indiana, they opened three weeks after DraftKings.
 Although really, that’s about the only difference between the two.

-What we like most about PointsBet, however, is its new take on sports betting.
+What we like most about PointsBet, however, is its new take on online sports betting Indiana enthusiasts can enjoy.
 Instead of just winning and losing a bet, with PointsBetting, you can have big wins and big losses.

 Let’s say you take the Cowboys -3 points.
 They win the game by seven, meaning you won your bet by four points.
 With PointsBetting, you are actually wagering on each point that you win by, so if you bet $20 on the Cowboys, you win $80.